AksChougule/kaggle-competitions/human-protein-atlas/approach_2/README.md

 - Creating custom model using pretrained architecture
 - Mutilmodal model head (1 for each class, so 28 in total)
 - More modular and scalable code
+- A 5 fold cross-validation (the average doesn't help much but a few individual models perform pretty good)

 ### To try:
-- A 5 fold cross-validation
 - More augmentation
 - Progressive resizing during training
 - External data